 One could argue that if the teams were more collaborative, perhaps using the same tools, they may be able to exert mount a more effective defense against automated bots to help ensure their customers were able to succeed in making the purchase.
-Cequence Bot Defense is helping retail customers minimize the business impact of automated shopping bots with a patented, ML-based platform that detects, tracks and ultimately blocks sophisticated bot behavior regardless of the evasive tactic employed.
+Cequence API Spartan is helping retail customers minimize the business impact of automated shopping bots with a patented, ML-based platform that detects, tracks and ultimately blocks sophisticated bot behavior regardless of the evasive tactic employed.
 Don’t take our word for it – check out what our customers are saying in their Gartner Peer Insight reviews.

 Never miss an update!